Intro to Protocol Buffers (Protobuf)

 Protocol Buffers is primarily a specification (or protocol) for serializing structured data, but it comes with multiple components that can make it feel like a library (

-= compiler that generates code based on the spec; Language-specific runtime = library to work with messages)
+protoc= compiler that generates code based on the spec; Language-specific runtime = library to work with messages)

 Installing Protobuf

-To install protobuf, you need to install the protocol compiler (used to compile .proto
+To install protobuf, you need to install the protocol compiler (used to compile .proto files) and the protobuf runtime for your chosen programming language.

 - The Protobuf compiler (

-) is written in C++.
+protoc) is written in C++.
 For non-C++ users, the easiest way to install it is by downloading a prebuilt binary from the GitHub release page and adding it to your system PATH. - Each programming language requires its runtime library to work with the generated code.
 Some languages may also need additional plugins for code generation, e.g.,

-for TypeScript. - The runtime library provides the functionality to serialize and deserialize messages.
+protoc-gen-ts_protofor TypeScript. - The runtime library provides the functionality to serialize and deserialize messages.
 Without it, the generated code only defines the message structure and cannot encode or decode data.
 The runtime implements the actual logic for handling the Protobuf binary format.

-Understanding .proto
+Understanding .proto files

-file defines the structure of data (like JSON schema) and optionally RPC services (like API endpoints).
+A .proto file defines the structure of data (like JSON schema) and optionally RPC services (like API endpoints).
 It tells Protobuf how to serialize and deserialize data.

 // Define a message